sendanor/nor-ui/README.md

 <div class="form" data-action="resource.php"></div>
 ```

-`resource.php` is a PHP backend providing RESTful access to the actual data.
+Where `resource.php` is a server side PHP script, which when requested by:

+* GET returns an JSON object
+* POST saves changes to that object
+* PUT replaces the object completely
+* DELETE deletes the resource

 See [our gist example](https://gist.github.com/jheusala/5875888) for full
 example code.
 It's not very pretty but that's because it's missing all CSS and